Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

+1. Click language switcher
+2. Select Ukrainian (UA)
-1. Click language switcher2.
-Select Ukrainian (UA)3.
-Switch back to English (ENG)
+3. Switch back to English (ENG)

 ### Expected Result

-All UI text changes to selected languageNo mixed-language contentButtons, labels, and messages are translated
+All UI text changes to selected language
+No mixed-language contentButtons, labels, and messages are translated

 ------------------------------------------------------------------------